JulietteBenguigui/TEI_XML_French-Breton_dict/README.md

 ## License

 This project is under the MIT License.
 Please check the LICENSE file in the repository for more information.

+## Repository organisation
+- `~/` contains the schema and template files, as well as the README and LICENSE documents.
+- `~/raw_data` contains the sample in PDF and JPEG formats.